What is a service desk?

 • And more...

 Often, businesses will use the terms ‘help desk’ and ‘service desk’ interchangeably.
-But while these tools share certain similarities, IT help desks and IT service desks serve different functions within an organisation and have different sets of goals.
+This becomes even more confusing when one introduces ITSM.
+But while IT help desks and IT service desks are similar, they serve different functions within an organisation and have unique sets of goals – all of which are supported by the ITSM team.
+Here, we take a closer look at each of these terms and how they relate to one another.

-Service desks function in a broader sense, and are more strategic.
-They usually service wider business needs rather than only focusing on solving a user’s needs.
+Service desks function in a broad sense.
+They usually service wider business needs rather than only focusing on addressing a user’s immediate problem.
 The goal is to be proactive in improving IT processes within an organisation, and they are used to identify opportunities to run IT processes more efficiently.
 Some key traits of service desks include:

 • Full integration with ITSM (and/or ITIL) processes